When you’re continuously shifting from one country to the next, you’re also moving from culture to culture to culture.

 Or maybe even constantly.
 A perpetual idiot.

-And it’s strange, because no matter how intelligent you know you are, when you totter around a new place, not understanding street signs or knowing how to say ‘thank you’ or how much money is worth, you ARE kind of an imbecile, at least in practice.
+No matter how intelligent you know you are, when you totter around a new place, not understanding street signs or knowing how to say ‘thank you’ or how much money is worth, you are kind of an imbecile, at least in practice.
 In a lot of ways you’re less capable than a child.

 To make things worse, you’re not the only one who knows that you’re stupid.

-But it’s all good.
-I’ve actually come to embrace this aspect of long-term travel, and now I use it to my advantage.
+But I’ve actually come to embrace this aspect of long-term travel, and now I use it to my advantage.

 When you’re an expert in your field, it’s very difficult to ask questions, even very smart ones.